Health Insurance Coverage for Kids and Families

 HB21-1232 (Roberts & Jodeh/Donovan) Colorado Option, establishes a standardized health plan in Colorado that must reduce health disparities and offer improved coverage of primary, behavioral, and perinatal health services.
 It requires the plan to reduce premiums and directs federal savings due to those reduced premiums into the Health Insurance Affordability Enterprise to allow additional coverage expansions for people left out of health reform.

-SB20-215 (Moreno & Donovan/Kennedy & McCluskie) Health Insurance Affordability Enterprise, allows Colorado to pick up a federal fee on health insurance providers set to expire at the end of 2020 That will be used to reduce premiums, increase tax credits for insurance subsidies, and cover people left out of the system – including Coloradans without proper documentation.
+SB20-215 (Moreno & Donovan/Kennedy & McCluskie) Health Insurance Affordability Enterprise, allows Colorado to pick up a federal fee on health insurance providers set to expire at the end of 2020 That will be used to reduce premiums, increase tax credits for insurance subsidies, and cover people left out of the system – including undocumented Coloradans.
 More than 50,000 Coloradans are expected to benefit from the additional cost-sharing assistance provided under this law and more than 10,000 Coloradans left out of health reform and without access to affordable quality health insurance are expected to gain coverage through this program each year.